datastax/release-notes/DSE_6.8_Release_Notes.md

    * Apache Spark™ 2.4.0.18
    * Apache TinkerPop™ 3.4.5-20200107-6cec00d8
    * Apache Tomcat® 8.5.61&ast;
-   * DSE Java Driver 1.10.0-dse+20200217
+   * DSE Java Driver 1.10.0-dse+20200217 (DSE *internal-only* version)
-     * :warning: **NOTE**: This is an *internal-only* version.
-If you're developing applications, please refer to the [Java Driver docmentation](https://docs.datastax.com/en/driver-matrix/doc/java-drivers.html) to choose an appropriate version.
    * Netty 4.1.25.7.dse
    * Spark JobServer 0.8.0.50&ast;

+**NOTE**: above-listed DSE Java Driver is an _internal-version_ only.
+If you're developing applications, please refer to the [Java Driver documentation](https://docs.datastax.com/en/driver-matrix/doc/java-drivers.html) to choose an appropriate version.

 ## DSE 6.8.11 Auth
 * Fixes an issue where a login attempt with missing credentials logged a misleading warning message with stack trace instead of an error message about the missing username or password.
 (DB-4806)